gjurgensen/gjurgensen.github.io/_posts/2022-1-8-CurryHoward.md

 <!-- A sum type, written `A + B` (`either A B` in Haskell, `(A, B) result` in some flavors of SML) represents values of either `A` or `B`.
 However, the underlying elements are not admitted directly.
 Instead, they must be "tagged" with whether they appear in the left or right position.
 If `a: A`, then we permit `inl a : A + B`.
 Similarly, if `b: B`, we allow `inr b : A + B`. -->

-Note the type $A \rightarrow C$ and $B \rightarrow C$ in the elimination rule.
+Note the types $A \rightarrow C$ and $B \rightarrow C$ in the elimination rule.
 These are function types, which will be discussed shortly.

 The computations rules are again straightforward, but we include them for reference.